Roseanna329/UBC-ENM-Workshop-Fall-2016/README.md

 You may need to update Java.
 You also need to follow the instructions for the dismo package carefully: put a copy of the maxent.jar file into the dismo "java" folder (you need to locate your R libraries on your computer).

-If you can't figure this out before the first class, please plan to stay a bit longer at the end of the class so we can get you set up.
+If you can't figure all this out before the first class, please plan to stay a bit longer at the end of the class so we can get you set up.

 ### *Questions?*

-Contact Julie at:
+Contact Julie:
 lee-yaw [at] zoology [dot] ubc [dot] ca